-Modern History (TAS)
+SUBJECT: Modern History (TAS)

-Stage 2
+Year Level: Stage 2

-40 weeks / 20 credits
+Length of Course: 40 weeks / 20 credits

-Stage 1 History
+Pre-Requisites: Stage 1 History

 COURSE DESCRIPTION: The study of history gives students the opportunity to make sense of a complex and rapidly changing world by connecting past and present.
 Through the study of past events, actions, and phenomena students gain an insight into human nature and the ways in which individuals and societies function.
 Students research and review sources within a framework of inquiry and critical analysis.